-About Duwamish Shipyard
+History of Duwamish Shipyard

 Along with a number of contaminants found at the shipyard, such as arsenic metals and petroleum hydrocarbon, workers experienced regular asbestos exposure.
-Most shipyards used this dangerous set of toxic minerals before the U.S. Environmental Protection Agency (EPA) enforcing strict regulations.
+Most shipyards used this dangerous set of toxic minerals before the U.S. Environmental Protection Agency (EPA) enforced strict regulations.